Khushi1630/Sign-up-page/README.md

 ## Getting Started

-To get a local copy up and running, follow these simple steps.
+To get a local copy up and running,
+**Copy the code to VS Code

 ### Prerequisites